 - You can display ads just to people who have visited a specific page on your website

 Facebook is one of the biggest opportunities churches have to reach people online.
 Learn it and use it.
-We dive into this in the Content Marketing Course.

 #3 – Focus on a Big Day